andlarson/surfacic_toolpaths/README.md

 ### WARNING

-This tool has only been tested on macOS and currently includes some machine- specific behavior in the build system.
-This machine-specific behavior will be removed soon.
+This tool has only been tested on macOS and currently includes some machine-specific behavior in the build system.
+As such, if you want to use this tool, you *must* modify the CMakeLists.txt file.

 ### Building With CMake: